stackhpc/openstack-admin-guide/source/include/baremetal_management.rst

 .. ifconfig:: deployment['kayobe_manages_physical_network']

-   - Put the node onto the provisioning network by using the ``--enable discovery`` flag.
+   - Put the node onto the provisioning network.
 See :ref:`static-switch-config`.

      * This is only necessary to initially discover the node.
 Once the node is in registered in Ironic, it will take over control of the the VLAN membership.
 See :ref:`dynamic-switch-configuration`.